pawelchcki/php-all-sys/README.md

 This crate went through a few iterations, for now its a single crate containing all PHP versions as separate modules - this could change in the future.

 In the beginning it also was generating Rust bindings on demand.
-But currently bindings are meant to be pregenerated - to save time, and ensure the crate works on OSX and Windows - without having to vendor OSX and Windows PHP headers.
+But currently bindings are meant to be pregenerated - to test if the same crate works on OSX and Windows - without having to vendor OSX and Windows PHP headers.

-Its possible we'll need to vendor OSX and Windows PHP includes to fully support thos platforms.
+Its possible we'll need to vendor OSX and Windows PHP includes to fully support these platforms.

 ## Support